Red Light Photo Enforcement

 Unlike in Los Angeles County, if a violator in Los Alamitos ignores the citation, the court sends a notice to the DMV and their license is suspended until they handle the violation.
 This is similar to the actions from a failure to appear.

 Courts have the discretion to dismiss the citation for a variety of reasons.
-The most common reason for dismissal is because the violator does not appear to be the person driving the vehicle at the time of the violation.

 Every person who receives a notice of violation can come into the police department and view their violation in both video and still pictures, which will show the violator behind the limit line at the time the light phased to red.